facebook-pixel

 Organizational Eligibility:

-• Applicant organizations must have current 501(c)(3)status and current good standing with the state of Florida Division of Corporations as a nonprofit organization.
-United Arts will verify with at www.irs.gov and sunbiz.org.
+• Applicant organizations must have current 501(c)3 status and current good standing with the state of Florida Division of Corporations as a nonprofit organization.
+United Arts will verify status at www.irs.gov and sunbiz.org.

-• The nonprofit 501(c)(3) must be in Lake, Orange, Osceola or Seminole counties (United Arts uses the principal address listed on an organization’s W-9 and Sunbiz registration).
+• The nonprofit 501(c)3 must be located in Lake, Orange, Osceola, or Seminole counties (United Arts uses the principal address listed on an organization’s W-9 and Sunbiz registration).

-• The nonprofit organization must have a Unique Entity ID through the federal government to receive United Arts Funding (learn more about getting a Unique Entity ID here)
+• The nonprofit organization should have a Unique Entity ID through the federal government to receive United Arts Funding (learn more about getting a Unique Entity ID here).

 • Applicant organizations must be in good standing with any prior United Arts grant or contract reporting.